dglebov/terraform-beginner-bootcamp-2023/README.md

 We can list out all Env Vars using the `env` command

-We can filter specifit env vars using `grep` e.g. `env | Grep AWS_`
+We can filter specific env vars using `grep`, e.g. `env | Grep AWS_`

 #### Setting and Unsetting Env Vars

 In the terminal: `export Hello='word'`
 To unset in the terminal: `unset Hello`

-We can set an env vars temporarily when just runng a command
+We can set an env vars temporarily when just running a command

 ```sh
 HELLO='world' ./bin/print_message